stefanie-nussbaum/Poke-pedia/README.md

 ## Project Description

 This project will be a searchable database of pokemon using the Pokeapi.
 The user will be able to search for a pokemon by name and see lots of information about it such as the type(s), id, height, weight, and an image.
-The user will also get information on effective types of pokemon to use against the selected pokemon in a battle.
-The user will also be able to save pokemon to their favorites to come back to later.
+The user will also get information on how effective the current pokemon's type is against other types of pokemon.
+The user will also be able to save pokemon to their favorites to view later.

 ## API and Data Sample